21beckem/Gospel-Zoom/README.md

 ## Installation

-1. Dowload code as zip and extract to local folder
+1. Download code as zip and extract to local folder
 2. In extracted folder, launch cmd and run:
 ```bash
 npm install